csu-hci-projects/SP26-Astro-Kitchen/README.md

 - A computer running Unity 6 (or later) with Android build support installed

 ### Steps
-1. Download the Unity project files from the Google Drive link above
+1. Clone the GitHub repo or download the Unity project files from the Google Drive link above
 2. Open the project in Unity 6
-3. Open the `BasicScene` from `Assets/Scenes/`
+3. Open `BasicScene` from `Assets/Scenes/`
-4. Connect a Meta Quest 2 via USB cable (developer mode enabled) or build to an APK
+4. Connect a Meta Quest 2 via USB cable (developer mode enabled), or build to APK and install on the headset
-5. Press Play in the Unity Editor with Quest Link active, or build and install on the headset
+5. Press Play in the Unity Editor with Quest Link active, or run the installed APK on the headset

 ### Controls
-- **Ray-casting mode (default):** point with the controller laser, pull the trigger to grab ingredients, release over the pot/trash to drop
+- **Ray-casting mode (default):** point with the controller laser, pull the trigger to grab ingredients, release over the pot or trash to drop
 - **Head-gaze mode:** turn your head to aim the reticle at an ingredient, press a button on the controller to confirm the selection

 ### Recipe gameplay
-Each recipe lists required ingredients (shown on the recipe panel above the cooking station).
-Pick up the ingredient that matches the current required item and drop it into the pot.
+Each recipe lists required ingredients on the recipe panel above the cooking station.
+Pick up the matching ingredient and drop it into the pot.
 Wrong ingredients can be discarded into the trash.
 Complete the recipe by adding all required ingredients in any order.

 ---